JackRaisch16/spring2022demo/README.md

 print(proposal.read())
 print(status.read())
 """
+#Opens file with all english words
 data = open("words.txt", "r")
 text = data.readlines()

+#Creates a list of five letter words applicable for wordle from list of words
 fiveWords = []
 for line in text:
     word = line.split()